alexminnaar/alexminnaar.github.io/_posts/2023-08-07-RepoGPT-Improved-Question-Answering-Over-Repositories.md

 ```
 ---

+Of course there are more use-cases for question answering than just returning methods however this is quite a foundational
+result because it shows that with this additional context the LLM is able to combine related chunks and understand how they
+fit together.
+So this should improve any question answering use-case that requires combining chunks.

 <h2><font size="5">Conclusion</font></h2>

 [RepoGPT's](https://github.com/alexminnaar/RepoGPT) contextual chunking approach offers a much more effective methodology for question answering over code repositories compared to
 plain chunking as demonstrated in this blog post.
 However RepoGPT still isn't perfect - there are still many cases where
 RepoGPT is not able to answer a question correctly for multiple reasons.
 But as LLMs get more advanced and context lengths get longer
 RepoGPT's performance should continue to improve.
-If you think RepoGPT sounds interesting, please give it a try at
+If you think RepoGPT sounds interesting, please give it a try (and maybe a star) at
 [github.com/alexminnaar/RepoGPT](https://github.com/alexminnaar/RepoGPT).